brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

-Let's say you have a collection of blog posts, loaded from a data source.
+Imagine you have a collection of blog posts, loaded from a data source.

 ```php
 $posts = $blogModel->find();